-Diet - this is so important for all aspects of the menopause.
-Make sure that you are eating lots of calcium- and magnesium-rich foods, such as nuts and seeds, dried fruits, dark green leafy vegetables and a variety of fruits.
-Fish with really soft bones, such as sardines, can be beneficial; and fish oils are also great for the memory, skin and joints!

-- Avoid dairy foods many women ask if they should be increasing their dairy intake to get extra calcium.
+- Diet this is so important for all aspects of the menopause.
+Make sure that you are eating lots of calcium and magnesium-rich foods, such as nuts and seeds, dried fruits, dark green leafy vegetables and a variety of fruits.
+Fish with really soft bones, such as sardines, can be beneficial; and fish oils are also great for the memory, skin and joints! - Avoid dairy foods many women ask if they should be increasing their dairy intake to get extra calcium.
 In short: no!
 Dairy is high in calcium but very low in magnesium.
-You need a healthy balance of both for good, strong bones - high calcium intake teamed up with low magnesium can result in osteoporosis - Check that you are getting enough vitamin D - Exercise weight-bearing exercise is vital for keeping your bones strong so do make sure you keep as active as your energy levels will allow - Keep stress to a minimum I know, easier said than done, but stress is so bad for the menopause in general and may also trigger a number of specific symptoms, ranging from flushes to joint pain - Take a good quality magnesium supplement stressed menopausal women are likely to benefit from this mineral for a variety of reasons, from relieving stress to improving muscle tension and bone density.
+You need a healthy balance of both for good, strong bones - · Check that you are getting enough vitamin D - Exercise weight-bearing exercise is vital for keeping your bones strong so do make sure you keep as active as your energy levels will allow - Keep stress to a minimum I know, easier said than done, but stress is so bad for the menopause in general and may also trigger a number of specific symptoms, ranging from flushes to joint pain - Take a good quality magnesium supplement stressed menopausal women are likely to benefit from this mineral for a variety of reasons, from relieving stress to improving muscle tension and bone density.
 A liquid magnesium product will work faster than a tablet - Try a phytoestrogen supplement rich in isoflavones, which can gently raise and balance your own oestrogen levels.